Skirlax/FolderCleanup/README.md

 # FolderCleanup

 A simple script to sort a given directory into hardcoded categories based on two factors.
+Clone this repository to use it.

 The program goes and checks: